 Tow truck operators carry specific kinds of chains for doing what they do.
-Along with those chains are hooks, auto hauling straps, and other equipment that operators need to safely rescue and transport disabled vehicles.
+Along with those tow chains, tow straps, hooks and other equipment that operators need to safely rescue and transport disabled vehicles.
 One thing is for sure though, not all chains are suitable for towing.
-Tow operators have to have either G70 or G80 chains.
+Tow operators have to go for either G70 towing chains or G80 tow chains.

 A G70 grade is capable of handling 700 newtons per square millimeter.
 It might elongate somewhat during towing, but it is unlikely to be compromised under normal circumstances.
 G70 chain has a strong enough tensile strength to withstand the punishment delivered by most towing operations.
 Having said that, it is not strong enough for safe overhead lifting.

 The second factor to consider is the working load limit (WLL).
 Although this measurement is similar to tensile strength, it is not quite the same thing.
 Working load limit measures how much work a chain can actually do before breaking.
 If a tow truck is towing a car in a cradle, with the rear wheels still on the ground, the load being carried is less because the ground is supporting some of the car’s weight.
 If that same tow truck were to lift the car straight off the ground, the load would be greater.

 This suggests that the same chain may be appropriate for one operation but not another.
 So tow truck operators have to understand working load limits in relation to the kind of stress each particular recovery will have on the chain being used.
 Attempting recovery operations without understanding tensile strength and WLL is dangerous.

 With just this little bit of information, it should become apparent just how dangerous it is to use ropes or chains to tow a disabled vehicle using a passenger car.
 Yet we see it all the time.
 You might see a four-door sedan towing a disabled SUV down city streets using nothing more than a piece of rope the driver grabbed from the garage.